Yogurt Bubble Wrap Cheesecake With Raspberry And Kiwi Lime Jello Layers

 9. Remove the cake from the springform pan and carefully peel off the bubble wrap.

-10. Pour the remaining fruit purées into one piping bag each and decorate the cake by piping the individual holes in whatever pattern you want.
+10. Pour the remaining fruit purées into one piping bag each and decorate the cake by piping the individual holes in whatever pattern you like.

 We ditched the oven and would like to thank bubble wrap, jello, and puréed fruit for picking up the slack – couldn't have done it without you guys!